mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...none...
-- Numeric Cartouche [... nena o nena en ...]
+- Numeric Cartouche: [... nena o nena en ...]
 - Abbreviated Cartouche: [... o ...]
 - Abbreviation #~: ...o...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the decimal separator ...none... can be split into words ...n One ... in a proper name
-- there must always be at least one digit before and after the decimal point
+- There must always be at least one digit before and after the decimal separator.

+Word-splitting:

+- **none** may split as **-n One**.
+- Example: 2.5 → Netenonelen → Neten One Len

 Examples: